alire-project/resources/README.md

 # resources
-A utility library to handle project resources at run-time
+Utility library to handle project resources at run-time